The East End of London has undergone a number of transformations in the last century, and there is no better example than Shoreditch.

 As property prices in London’s affluent West End grew, many artists and musicians moved further east for more affordable rents, helping bring in a wave of cultural creativity.

-The huge influx of art, music, food, and craft beer has brought more and more people to Shoreditch both to live, and to visit.
+The huge influx of art, music, food, and craft beer (and hipsters!) has brought more and more people to Shoreditch both to live, and to visit.

 See World Renowned Street Art

-London is known throughout the world for the level and quality of our street art and Shoreditch is a true treasure trove.
+London is known throughout the world for the level and quality of our street art and Shoreditch is a true treasure trove, home to some of the best street art in the UK.

 Nearly every street in this area has art of some kind!